samcv/p6-Pod-To-Markdown-Fenced/README.md

 EXAMPLE
 =======

 This README contains uses of literal POD and Markdown, so trying to render that correctly with a POD-to-Markdown renderer doesn't work too well.
-For a better example, refer to my [Net::Netmask](https://github.com/0racle/p6-Net-Netmask) moduleub.
+For a better example, refer to my [Net::Netmask](https://github.com/0racle/p6-Net-Netmask) module.
 The README.md file in that repo is generated completely by this module from the embedded POD in the module file.